 All NEMOs proposal for the price coupling algorithm and for the continuous trading matching algorithm, also incorporating TSO and NEMO proposals for a common set of requirements, in accordance with Article 37(5) and 37 (1) of the CACM Regulation (Algorithm Methodology);

 All NEMOs proposal for products that can be taken into account by NEMOs in single day-ahead coupling process in accordance with Article 40 of the CACM Regulation (DA Products Methodology);

 All NEMOs proposal for products that can be taken into account by NEMOs in single intraday coupling process in accordance with Article 53 of the CACM Regulation (ID Products Methodology);

 All NEMOs proposal for the back-up methodology in accordance with Article 36(3) of the CACM Regulation (Back-up Methodology);

 All NEMOs proposal on harmonized maximum and minimum clearing prices to be applied in all bidding zones which participate in single day-ahead and single intraday couplings, in accordance with Art.
 41 (2) and Art.
 54 (2) of CACM (Harmonised min-max clearing price methodology);

 The proposals are subject to a public consultation (in line with Article 12 of the CACM Regulation).

 The details of the approval of each proposal are given in the following table:

-With decisions 04/2017 and 05/2017, ACER adopted the final version of the Harmonised min-max clearing prices to be applied, respectively, to single day-ahead coupling and single intraday coupling.
+With decisions 01/2023 and 02/2023, ACER decided on the now newest version of the Harmonized max and min clearing price (HMMCP) methodologies for the single day-ahead coupling and single intraday coupling.